Developments and responsible ownership

 Our approach and responsible ownership activity

 The Trustee divides its responsible ownership activity into five broad themes.
 Activity across those themes over the reporting period is described in the remaining sections of this report.
-The Trustee approach is best described by the phrase “engage your equity, deny debt and get active in your alternatives”.
+The Trustee’s approach is best described by the phrase “engage your equity, deny debt and get active in your alternatives”.
 Voting and engaging issuers of listed equity has been shown to have real impact on board behaviour.
 Refusing to lend is the most direct way of limiting capital available to businesses that are unwilling to change their behaviour.
 Owning and continuing to invest in alternative assets with positive ESG attributes ensures capital is available to businesses aligned with the Trustee’s ROP.
-As mentioned above, the Fund sold all listed equities in 2022, but it did have equity exposure for some of the reporting period and applied its voting policy up to the point that those securities were sold.
+As mentioned above, the Fund sold all listed equities in 2022 and only has a residual allocation where voting and engagement is discontinued.

 Read more

 Aon carries on its role advising the Trustee on responsible ownership issues, in particular, the Climate Disclosures.
-Aon carried out climate scenario analysis for the Trustee in 2021 using its proprietary models, the results of which are set out in the 2021 Climate Disclosures and repeated in the 2022 Climate Disclosures.
+Aon carried out climate scenario analysis for the Trustee in 2021 using its proprietary models, the results of which are set out in the 2021 Climate Disclosures.
 Schemes are obliged to revisit their scenario analysis at least every three years.
-Although there have been significant changes to the portfolio recently, the Trustee views these as reducing climate risk and the funding improvements provide further protection against climate impacts on the portfolio and the sponsor covenant.
-The policy intention is that scenario analysis can influence Fund strategic and risk decisions, however, the buy-in focussed strategic decision has taken priority over any investment activity that might have taken place in response to identified climate risk or opportunity.
+Although there have been significant changes to the portfolio recently, the Trustee views these as reducing climate risk and ongoing funding improvements provide further protection against climate impacts on the portfolio and the sponsor covenant.
+The policy intention is that scenario analysis can influence Fund strategic and risk decisions, however, the buy-in focused strategic decision has taken priority over any investment activity that might have taken place in response to identified climate risk or opportunity.
 The Aon scenario work indicated that the Fund is resilient to climate change (based on current knowledge and projected climate paths).

 During the reporting period, the Trustee has received reporting on all ESG activity in the Fund and has received regular training on ESG issues, including climate change.
 The ESGC met each quarter to oversee implementation of the ROP and respond to market developments and public consultations.